-The first thing to understand is that there’s no cause for concern in the general population.
-Monkeypox isn’t naturally found in the U.S., and the few cases that have been reported were directly related to international travel to (or animal imports from) areas where it’s more common.
+It’s important to understand that there’s no cause for concern in the general population, especially in the United States.
+Mpox isn’t naturally found in the U.S., and the few cases that have been reported in recent years were directly related to international travel to (or animal imports from) areas where it’s more common.

-Monkeypox is a rare disease primarily found near tropical rainforests in remote parts of some central and west African countries.
-It’s caused by the monkeypox virus – the Orthopoxvirus genus in the family Poxviridae – and is a part of the same virus family as smallpox, although monkeypox is much milder in comparison.
+Mpox is a rare disease primarily found near tropical rainforests in remote parts of some central and west African countries.
+It’s caused by the monkeypox virus – a member of the Orthopoxvirus genus in the family Poxviridae (often abbreviated to MPXV).
+It’s part of the same virus family as smallpox, although mpox is much milder in comparison.

-According to the Centers for Disease Control and Prevention (CDC), Monkeypox is characterized by early flu-like symptoms of fever, headache and body aches, followed by a rash on the face and body.
+According to the Centers for Disease Control and Prevention (CDC), Mpox is characterized by early flu-like symptoms of fever, headache and body aches, followed by a rash on the face and body.

 The incubation period (time from initial infection to the start of symptoms) is typically around 7-14 days, and the illness can last 2-4 weeks.

-Monkeypox was first discovered in 1958 when a colony of monkeys used for research became sick with a pox-like rash.
-There’s a misconception that the virus was caused by monkeys, when in truth, it got its name because monkeys were the first known victims.
+Mpox was first discovered in 1958 when a colony of monkeys used for research became sick with a pox-like rash.
+As a result, researchers initially called the disease “monkeypox.”
+But recently, the World Health Organization officially renamed the virus to mpox.
+It was always a misconception that the virus was caused by monkeys, when in truth, it got its original name because monkeys were the first known victims.

-The original source of monkeypox is unknown, but infectious disease experts believe that small animals like rodents and monkeys can get the disease and pass it to humans.
-The first known human cases of monkeypox happened in 1970, and since then, cases are closely tracked and monitored to prevent further infection.
+The original source of mpox is unknown, but infectious disease experts believe that small animals like rodents and monkeys can get the disease and pass it to humans.
+The first known human cases of mpox happened in 1970, and since then, cases are closely tracked and monitored to prevent further infection.

-While they’re both in the “pox virus” category and both give us uncomfortable bumps, monkeypox and chickenpox are caused by different viruses.
-Chickenpox is caused by the varicella-zoster virus (the same one that causes shingles), while monkeypox is an Orthopoxvirus (which also causes smallpox).
+While they’re both in the “pox virus” category and can cause uncomfortable bumps on your skin, mpox and chickenpox are caused by different viruses.
+Chickenpox is caused by the varicella-zoster virus (the same one that causes shingles), while mpox is an Orthopoxvirus (which also causes smallpox).

-As far as symptoms go, monkeypox is unique for causing swollen lymph nodes and a fever before the rash appears.
+As far as symptoms go, mpox is unique for causing swollen lymph nodes and a fever before the rash appears.
 The rash sores also usually mature more slowly than those of chickenpox.

-The risk for contracting monkeypox is very low for the general public, so there’s no cause for widespread concern.
-Generally, only people who live in, or travel to, certain tropical areas in central and western Africa are at an increased risk – as well as anyone handling animals imported from those areas, or in close contact with someone with monkeypox.
+The risk for contracting mpox is very low for the general public, so there’s no cause for widespread concern.
+Generally, only people who live in, or travel to, certain tropical areas in central and western Africa are at an increased risk – as well as anyone handling animals imported from those areas, or in close contact with someone with mpox.

 With that said, recently the Minnesota Department of Health (MDH) reported a small number of cases of the virus – at least one being an adult who was likely exposed to the infection while traveling abroad.
 Health officials are investigating and maintain that the risk to the general public is still low, but it’s important to stay informed.

-Monkeypox often begins with early symptoms that are similar to the flu, as well as swollen lymph nodes (lymphadenopathy), which is the body’s way of ramping up the immune system to fight infection.
-A few days after initial symptoms begin, a rash develops.
+Mpox often begins with early symptoms that are similar to the flu, as well as swollen lymph nodes (lymphadenopathy), which is the body’s way of ramping up the immune system to fight infection.
+Some people will experience all symptoms, and others may only experience a few.

 - Muscle aches